 A ketogenic diet is a way of eating that keeps carb intake very low, usually below 25 g net carbs per day.
 For all of us, there comes a day when we want to eat a high carb dish or meal.
 But will eating carbs make you sick if you’re on the Keto Diet?

 Sometimes eating carbs while on a keto diet will make you sick.
-How sick depends on several factors.
+How sick depends on several factors, including:

 - How long have you been Keto?
-The longer you’ve been keto, the less the carbs will effect you.
+The longer you’ve been keto, the less the carbs will affect you.

 - What kind of carbs did you eat?
 Highly processed, crappy carbs are going to make you feel worse.